rns/kollos-luif-doc/manual.md

 associated lexical grammar.

 A _lexeme_ is a sequence of characters in the input matched by a rule in a lexical grammar.
-Marpa’s usage of the term "lexeme" is special to it.
+Marpa’s usage of the term “lexeme” is special to it.

 For all pairings of structural grammars and their lexers, both grammars in the pair must have a consistent idea of